 My life is shining like a VVS—chit chat ‘bout me

 The first song on my (s)hitlist this week is here by chance.
 While getting a haircut a few weeks ago, there was music playing in the background.
-Thought not a K-pop English song, there was an English refrain in the chorus.
-I could make it out but had no idea what it meant.
+Though not entirely in English, I could discern English lyrics in the chorus of this K-pop song.
+I could make them out but had no idea what they meant.

 My life’s shining like a VVS, VVS

 Doing more research, I discovered that the term VVS is common in rap.
-It still seems awkward to me, using an adjective phrase as a noun.
-My life is shining like a ‘very, very slightly (included)’—but if the cool kids are doing it, so be it.
-After all, language is always changing.
+Using an adjective phrase as a noun still feels awkward to me.
+My life is shining like a “very, very slightly (included)”—but if the cool kids are doing it, so be it.
+After all, language is constantly changing.

 Looking at the other lyrics, which are mainly in Korean, there was one English line that jumped out at me.